JKWalleiee/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![Augmented Image - Rotation](./info_output/Aug_rotate.jpg)

-The augmented training set has 69598 features.
+The augmented training set has 69598 images.
 Here is bar graph that shows how the the augmented training set is distributed through the different labels.

 ![histogram of augmented training data](./info_output/Hist_train_aug.jpg)